atrocore/atropim/docs/en/administration/server-configuration.md

    ```
 3. Configure crontab:
    ```
-   * * * * * cd /var/www/my-treopim-project; ./bin/cron.sh process-treopim-1 /usr/bin/php
+   * * * * * cd /var/www/my-atropim-project; ./bin/cron.sh process-atropim-1 /usr/bin/php
    ```
-   - **/var/www/my-treopim-project** - path to project root
+   - **/var/www/my-atropim-project** - path to project root
-   - **process-treopim-1** - an unique id of process.
-You should use different process id if you have few TreoPIM project in one server
+   - **process-atropim-1** - an unique id of process.
+You should use different process id if you have few AtroPIM project in one server
    - **/usr/bin/php** - PHP7.1 or above

 #### Configuration instructions based on your server